bylt/franka/README.md

 # Franka

 Franka's goal is to bring unity into the fragmented world of software development.
-It provides a platform where software developers, business users and machines can collaborate as equal partners with different strengths but a common goal.
+It provides a platform where software developers, business users and machines can collaborate as equal partners who have different strengths but a common goal.

-Software developers bring their technical expertise, business users provide domain knowledge and machines write flawless code.
+> Software developers bring their technical expertise, business users provide domain knowledge and machines write flawless
+> code.

 ## Core Principles